PALETTE PAINTING SERIES

 38” x 62”

-concrete, rebar, styrofoam, Yuzen Washi envelope containing inked letter (buried inside)
+concrete, rebar, styrofoam, Yuzen Washi envelope containing inked letter of apology (buried inside)

 2019